kiehozero/pands-project/README.md

 2. When the [pairplot](pairplot.py) program runs, everything operates as planned but the warning message "No handles with labels found to put in legend" is printed to the terminal.
 When I got this on other plots it was because I had added a legend but not given any labels; adding labels to the seaborn pairplot function results in an unexepected keyword argument error, so I have reverted the code back to the earlier warning message instead.

 ## Potential improvements
-1. The analysis in [distribution](distribution.py) could be developed further by plotting the count of measurements as a size variable.
+1. The analysis in [scatter](scatter.py) could be developed further by plotting the count of measurements as a size variable.
 At present, if the length and width of two or more measurements are identical, they are plotted in the same position.
 Using the count as a size variable here on a bubble chart would display clustered measurements in a more dynamic way than simply overlapping them.
+2. I wanted to use a loop in [distribution](distribution.py) to loop through the varIndex range, thus creating all four charts simultaneously rather than asking a user to select a particular chart.
+I attempted to create this but could only get the code the generate four charts, with the first containing only the first variable, but with the fourth containing all four variable.
+I have included the [png](images/dist_error.png) to better explain the output.
+I think looping all of these files would ultimately be preferable to a user than having to repeat the process multiple times.

 ## References